Ramlila: Description

-The Ramlila is the story of Hindu god Rama from his birth.
+The Ramlila is the story of the Hindu god Rama.
 The epic recites his childhood along with those of others who are major characters in it, such as Sita, Lakshmana, Ravana and others.
 It includes chapters on the marriage of Sita and Rama, the exile of Rama because Dharma requires him to give up his throne, Sita and Lakshmana joining him in the exile, their journeys through India and they meeting revered Rishis of Hinduism, the abduction of Sita by demon Ravana, the sorrow of Rama and Lakshmana, their hopelessness, how they creatively build an army from other living beings in the forest such as monkeys, their journey to Lanka to confront Ravana, the battle between the good and evil, the destruction of Ravana, the return of Rama to Ayodhya and as king, and the life thereafter.

 Ramlila festivals play this story.
-It is organised in numerous villages, towns and neighbourhoods during the autumn Navratri festival season which typically falls in September or October.
+It is organised in numerous villages, towns and neighbourhoods during the autumn Navaratri festival season which typically falls in September or October.
 The festival is both a religious and cultural event, bringing the population together, states UNESCO, "without distinction of caste, religion or age".
 The audience such as the villagers participate spontaneously, playing roles or helping out in setting and cleaning up the stage, making costumes, and upkeep of the Ramlila area.